bogirajusambangi/Module-3_3/1_RKE/1_Requirments/readme.md

 * It activates or deactivates alarm when the button is pressed three times.
 * It approaches the lights when the button is pressed four times.

+# Components
+## Microcontroller
+- We are using STM32 Discovery Board to develop our proect, It is a family of 32-bit microcontroller Designed by STMicroelectronics.
+## STM32CubeIDE
+- It is an advanced C/C++ development platform with peripheral configuration, code generation, code compilation, and debug features for STM32 microcontrollers and microprocessors.

 # Requirements
 ## High Level Requirements
 | ID | Description |